VS800624/javaScript_practice_and_revise/README.md

 6. shadowing let with var is illegal shadowing and gives error.
 7. var value is stored in nearest outer function or global scope and hence can be accessed outside block as well whereas same is not the case with let and const.

+# Closure:
-Closure :Function bundled with its lexical environment is known as a closure.
+Function bundled with its lexical environment is known as a closure.
 Whenever function is returned, even if its vanished in execution context but still it remembers the reference it was pointing to.
 Its not just that function alone it returns but the entire closure.

 In other words Closure is a combination of a function and its lexical scope bundled together forms a closure.

-Important things about closure:-
+# Important things about closure:-
    1. An inner function can be directly called using two parenthesis ()().
    2. Even parameters can be passed this way (Remember that the function needs to be returned to do this)
    3. Closures can also be used for data hiding and encapsulation.
 So other code cannot access this value.